 You should also admire the Grotta dell’Orso, the Conchina, the Masso Bianco, the Nicchia and the Spianata dei Falchi.
 Institutions have designated this special space a “Protected Area”, extending from the territory of Colle Val d’Elsa up to the Caldane Thermal Springs.

 In the Valdera area, in Pisa, there’s a little medieval hamlet called Chianni.
 It is situated in a 70 square kilometer region covered with chestnut woods, vineyards and olive tree gloves, enclosed between two mountains 600 meters high (Monte Vaso and Monte Vitalba) and crossed by two rivers (Era and Fine).

-Near Chianni, on the way to Castellina Marittima, we can find the Ghiaccione falls.
+Near Chianni, on the way to Castellina Marittima, we can find the Ghiaccione waterfalls.
 After crossing the tiny bridge on the Carbonaia stream you’ll find a parking lot, then you can take the trail that goes up, following the river flow.
-After having waded across it, you can reach the first of three little falls.
+After having waded across it, you can reach the first of three little waterfalls.

 The second one is 10 meters high and jumps into a pool in which you can swim if you are not too sensitive to the cold.
 Ghiaccione, fittingly, means “freezing,” and it’s like this due to the shady wood that encloses it.